Ok, you may find this hard to believe, but I actually had my first paying gig as a full time ukulele player last Saturday.

 You may have read my connection with Ukulele Ray who passed away about a month ago.
 He was the one that got me back to being excited about playing gigs.

-The setlist was basically a bunch of Beatles, Doors, and other classic rock hits like Born To Be Wild, Sympathy For The Devil, Folsom Prison Blues, Hound Dog, Stand By Me, etc…
+The setlist was basically some Beatles, The Doors, and other classic rock hits like “Born To Be Wild,” “Sympathy for the Devil,” “Folsom Prison Blues,” “Hound Dog,” “Stand By Me,” and etc.

 Either way, thanks for everything and I’ll talk to you soon.